Cover image for Complete Space Planning for Stunning Interior Designs

 Common Space Planning Mistakes (and How to Avoid Them)

 Many people fall in love with a sofa and buy it, only to discover it doesn't fit or work with their layout.
-Use your scaled floor plan to determine what size and shape furniture you need before browsing—planning first prevents costly mistakes.
+Use your scaled floor plan to determine what size and shape furniture you need before browsing - purchasing first then planning is the most common and most expensive mistake in residential design.

-Furniture might technically fit in a room but create awkward navigation.
+Furniture might technically fit but still create awkward navigation.
 Verify that major pathways are at least 36 inches wide and that you can open doors, pull out chairs, and access storage without obstacles.
 Professional standards require 42-48 inches for kitchen work aisles to prevent bottlenecks.

 Practical Space Planning Guidelines by Room Type